 - History 659 (Public History- see description under Museum Studies, above).

-- At least one course in Architectural or Environmental History: Several courses presently meet this requirement, including those in architectural or urban history (see courses offered by Professors Max Page and Tim Rohan).
-Also recommended is Landscape Architecture 544 (History and Theory II, Landscape History since the Renaissance), 597B (Cultural Landscapes: Theory, Management, Design), Landscape 691E (People and the Environment: Applications of Environmental Psychology Research to Planning and Design), Building Materials and Wood Technology 597T (North American Building Traditions), and Art 297T (History and Theory of Historic Preservation).
+- At least one course in Architectural or Environmental History: Several courses presently meet this requirement, including those in architectural or urban history (see especially courses offered by Professors Max Page and Tim Rohan).
+Also recommended is Landscape Architecture 544 (History and Theory II, Landscape History since the Renaissance), 597B (Cultural Landscapes: Theory, Management, Design), Landscape 691E (People and the Environment: Applications of Environmental Psychology Research to Planning and Design), and Building Materials and Wood Technology 597T (North American Building Traditions).

-- Historic Preservation Seminar with Professor Page in Architecture and Design.
+- Historic Preservation Seminar with Professor Max Page in the Department of Architecture.

 - Historic Preservation Internship: Students are required to accumulate approximately 300 hours working at an historic preservation agency, historic site, or other relevant setting, and complete a substantial project.

-- Additional courses: Students would benefit from taking additional courses, such as Regional Planning 651 (Planning History and Theory), and Anthropology 525 (Archeology and Law), and are encouraged to do so.
+- Additional courses: Students would benefit from taking additional courses such as Regional Planning 651 (Planning History and Theory), and Anthropology 525 (Archeology and Law), and are encouraged to do so.

 - Public History (see description under Museum Studies, above).